swiss6th/almond-client/readme.md

 - `"onTrigger"`: An update to the property will be emitted whenever the device sends a value, even if the value is the same as the cached value.
 This option is useful for devices like programmable buttons, where values are used as triggers for other actions.
 - `"always"`: An update to the property will be emitted whenever the device sends a value, as well as anytime the cached values are updated by the client (e.g., after recovering from a connection loss).
 This option is useful for devices like smoke detectors, where repeated values indicate the continued presence of a condition.

 **Warning**: The choices of update frequencies listed in [devicePersonalities.json](devicePersonalities.json) are my own and may not suit your needs.
 Change them as you see fit.
-Under no circumstances will I be held liable if you missed a crucial value update!
+Under no circumstances will I be held liable if you miss a crucial value update!